 “I’m an Iraqi Kurd, nine years in Sweden”, he answered.

 While we carried on with our chitchat, he continued mowing my hair with the machine.
 I say ‘mowing’ because that’s what he did.
-He mowed my hair, starting from one ear going around the head to the other ear.
-He did not use scissors or a comb, as promised on the red flag hanging out his shop window.
+He mowed my hair, starting from one ear going around the back of my head to the other ear.
+He did not use scissors or a comb, as promised on the red flag hanging out on his shop window.